 - An opportunity for patients and their families to understand family-of-origin dynamics and family systems, so they can begin the healing process together.

-- The group setting – family members, patients, and a family counselor – allows for open and honest reflection of the behavioral patterns that contributed to a patient’s unhealthy and maladaptive lifestyle.
+- The group setting – family members, patients, and a family counselor – allows for an open and honest reflection of the behavioral patterns that contributed to a patient’s unhealthy and maladaptive lifestyle.

 - Patients and their families learn how to effectively communicate, support each other emotionally, and establish appropriate boundaries.